Keio University

 Image

-The Catalyst for Drawing Dinosaur Books
+The Motivation for Drawing Dinosaur Books

-What is necessary in drawing manga is not to take what you see as it is, but to look at it slightly from the side, from the back, to think about things from various angles, and to trace the viewpoints of people in various positions.
+What is necessary in drawing manga is not to take what you see as it is, but to look at it slightly from the side, from the back, think about things from various angles, and trace the viewpoints of people in various positions.
 Without that twist, it's not interesting at all as a manga.

 An editor from Akane Shobo saw that and requested me to create a dinosaur book for children.
-At the time, there were no books explaining things like "this and this fossil have been found, and reconstructing from the found fossils results in this," so it was seen as a rarity and became a rare bestseller among my books.
+At the time, there were no books explaining things like 'this and this fossil have been found, and reconstructing from the found fossils results in this,' so it was seen as a rarity and became a rare bestseller among my books.

 Image

-At Dinosaur Fossil Excavation Sites
+At the Dinosaur Fossil Excavation Site

 Image